techidaily/site-win11/source/_posts/navigating-through-install-failed-messages-on-discord.md

  The Microsoft Program Install and Uninstall troubleshooter resolves issues blocking software installation by examining the registry.
 So, running the troubleshooter could feasibly be a solution for the “Installation has failed” error.
 You can download and open the Program Install and Uninstall troubleshooter in the following steps:

-1. Navigate to the[Program Install and Uninstall troubleshooter](https://support.microsoft.com/en-us/topic/fix-problems-that-block-programs-from-being-installed-or-removed-cca7d1b6-65a9-3d98-426b-e9f927e1eb4d) download webpage.
+1. Navigate to the [Program Install and Uninstall troubleshooter](https://support.microsoft.com/en-us/topic/fix-problems-that-block-programs-from-being-installed-or-removed-cca7d1b6-65a9-3d98-426b-e9f927e1eb4d) download webpage.
 2. Click that page’s**Download** **troubleshooter** button.
 3. Select File Explorer’s taskbar shortcut (the folder library icon), and bring up whatever directory contains the downloaded Program Install and Uninstall troubleshooter file.
 4. Double-click**MicrosoftProgram\_Install\_and\_Uninstall.meta.diagcab** to launch the troubleshooter.